itrevex/IntroToFlask/README.md

 ### 2. Install Flask in Virtual Environment

+* create app folder `app`
+* `cd app` to enter `app` folder where we shall install the virtualenv
-* `virtualenv --version` check if virtual environment was installed succesfully
+* run `virtualenv --version` to check if virtual environment was installed succesfully
-* `$ virtualenv flaskapp` creates a folder _flaskapp/_, and sets a clean copy of Python inside
+* `$ virtualenv env` creates a folder _env/_, and sets a clean copy of Python inside
-* `cd flaskapp` to enter new developement environment
-* `. bin/activate` or `scripts/activate.bat` activate environment to begin working in it
+* `env/. bin/activate` or `env/scripts/activate` to activate environment and begin working with it
-* `pip install Flask` safely install flask in new environment
+* `pip install Flask` safely install flask in new virtual environment

 ## MAKING THE FLASK APP